Blazing your own path

 It used to be traditional for the parents of the bride to foot the bill, but that is not always the case anymore.
 If either side’s parents are willing to help with costs, that’s great, but don’t expect anyone to foot the whole bill.
 Some parents are willing to pick up one aspect of the day as a wedding present, like the catering or the dress, so talk to your parents about whether they want to help out where they can but be respectful of their finances and generosity.

 More and more these days, we are seeing colorful wedding dresses, black wedding dresses and even patterned wedding dresses.
 When the big day comes, you want to feel like you are at your most beautiful, and if you get that special, confidant, butterfly feeling in stripes, blue, paisley or white, it doesn’t matter.
-Grandma might question your choice at first, but tell anyone who asks the truth: this is your day and you feel fabulous in the threads you’re in.
+Grandma might question your choice at first, but tell anyone who asks: this is your day and you deserve to feel fabulous.

 Say yes to the … dress?